cardinalby/hureg/README.md

 Now you have [manual control](./docs/openapi_endpoints.md) over exposing the spec, docs and schemas:
 - Expose only needed spec versions
 - Add own middlewares (e.g. authentication to protect the spec on public APIs)
+- Have separate scoped OpenAPI specs for different parts of your API

 ### ❤️ Access more metadata in Operation Handlers